-- Normally with larger volume, so you will have only one check-in luggage most of the time
+- Normally with a larger volume, so you will have only one check-in luggage most of the time.

 - Less flexible, most designs come with only 2 wheels so you can only pull it behind you, for those with 4 wheels, you are still kind of restricted since you can hardly pull your wheels snowboards since it’s too long, thin and soft

-- Provides better protection for your content because most wheels bag comes with a hard base and pads
+- It provides better protection for your content because most wheels bag comes with a hard base and pads.

 - Easier to walk around, but you will have to carry it all by yourself, hence you will be super tired if you have to walk with this snowboard for over 10 minutes.

-- More flexible, you can carry it like a backpack, or just with different shoulders, different hands, different positions to easier your walk with snowboard
+- More flexible, you can carry it like a backpack, or just with different shoulders, different hands, different positions to easier your walk with your snowboard.

-- Provides less protection for your content so you need to wrap your gears better and make sure they are protected by yourself.
+- It provides less protection for your content so you need to wrap your gears better and make sure they are protected by yourself.